discretize/discretize-guides/builds/guardian/heal-firebrand/index.md

               }}
       >

       Note that this build variant is optimized for 150 agony resistance.
-If you have more AR, feel free to swap out more Harrier pieces for Cleric but make sure you are maintaining 100% boon duration on both weapon sets.
+If you have more Agony Resistance, feel free to swap out more Harrier pieces for Cleric but make sure you are maintaining 100% boon duration on both weapon sets.
 You can play full Harrier, however you will lose some <Attribute name="Healing Power"/>.
 Check the [gear optimizer](https://discretize.github.io/discretize-gear-optimizer/) for more gear variants!

       </Character>